h-abid97/mytorch-mlp/README.md

 ## 📌 Notes
 - This project is educational and inspired by PyTorch-style architecture.
 - No external deep learning frameworks were used.
-- BatchNorm and backpropagation were implemented from scratch.